Top 19 Places to visit and Things to do in Bir Billing

 It is the Paragliding Capital of India and Asia’s second-best paragliding site.
-The place offers a perfect adrenaline rush as one can choose from several adventure sports.
+The place offers a perfect adrenaline rush as one can hop from one adventure sports to another.
 It is also an ideal place for a weekend getaway.
 Tourists can either trek or take a car from Bir to Billing to cover the 14 km.
-The paraglider launches from Billing and then glides down to the Landing Site at Bir.
+The paragliding sport launches from Billing and then glides down to the Landing Site at Bir.
 There is an altitude change of around 800 m and the two places are together called Bir Billing.

-The Tibetan settlements in the area highly influence the culture of the place.
+The Tibetan settlements in Chowgan, a Himalayan village highly influence the culture of the place.
 Tibetan refugees are abundant in the Bir Tibetan Colony.
 The monasteries have beautiful backgrounds.
 The lush green landscapes and the serenity of the place are fascinating.
 The sunsets at Bir are exceptionally beautiful.
 One will be spoilt for choices as there are many amazing cafes to try out the local delicacies.
 The population consists of Indian agriculturalists, students, travellers, volunteers, international emigrants, and a community of Tibetans.

 Best time to visit Bir Billing

 One can visit Bir Billing throughout the year.
 But the best time to visit the place depends on the kind of activities you are looking forward to.

 Bir Billing in Summers